Ugochukwuodinaka/Microsoft-Stock-Market-Analysis/README.md

 - __Milestone Years:__ Several years stand out with significant milestones in Microsoft's stock prices.
 For example, 1999 saw a substantial increase in stock price, reaching $11,029.22, driven by the dot-com boom and widespread adoption of Microsoft products.
 Similarly, 2021 witnessed a surge in stock price value to $69,537.07, reflecting strong financial performance and investor optimism.
 - __Market Response:__ Microsoft's stock prices often respond to key events and announcements, such as product launches, earnings reports, and strategic initiatives.
 Positive news tends to drive prices higher, while negative developments may lead to temporary declines.
 - __Long-Term Investment:__ Despite short-term fluctuations, the overall trend of Microsoft's stock prices demonstrates the company's resilience and long-term growth potential.
 Investors who have held onto Microsoft stock over the years have likely benefited from significant capital appreciation and returns on investment.

+## Visuals in Power BI Report:
+You can view and interact with this dashboard report on this Microsoft Stock Market (1986-2022) Analysis project [here](https://app.powerbi.com/view?r=eyJrIjoiMmM5ZTJiYTEtNTdlMi00ZDY5LWJjMWItODdhNzUzMzQ4NDM4IiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).